AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     sequence will do and what it costs, but without producing any saved output files.

+.. option:: --no-error-exit

+    If an error is encountered, try to continue executing any remaining commands, rather than exiting immediately.
+Use with caution!

 .. option:: --debug

     Debug mode --- print lots of information about what operations are being